Board of Trustees

 - Help shape Borne’s long-term strategy and key priorities to meet its charitable objectives

 - Monitor progress and evaluate the impact of Borne’s activities on advancing our understanding in the prevention of preterm birth

-Our day-to-day activities are managed by Borne’s Chief Scientific Officer and Chief Operating Officer who are jointly accountable to the Board for providing direction and leadership to ensure the success of Borne’s strategies, plans, policies and research programme.
+Our day-to-day activities are managed by Borne’s Chief Operating Officer and Chief Scientific Officer who are jointly accountable to the Board for providing direction and leadership to ensure the success of Borne’s strategies, plans, policies and research programme.